johnstel/AzureNetworkLab/readme.md

 **2)** Use the Azure CLI to create five resource groups: *VDC-Hub*, *VDC-Spoke1*, *VDC-Spoke2*, *VDC-OnPrem* and *VDC-NVA* .
 Note that the resource groups *must* be named exactly as shown here to ensure that the ARM templates deploy correctly.
 Use the following CLI command to achieve this:

 <pre lang="...">
-for rg in Hub Spoke1 Spoke2 OnPrem NVA; do az group create -l westeurope -n VDC-$rg; done
+for rg in Hub Spoke1 Spoke2 OnPrem NVA; do az group create -l eastus -n "VDC-$rg"; done
 </pre>

 **3)** Once the resource groups have been deployed, you can deploy the main lab environment into these using a set of pre-defined ARM templates.
-The templates are available at https://github.com/Araffe/vdc-networking-lab if you wish to learn more about how the lab is defined.
+The templates are available at https://github.com/johnstel/AzureNetworkLab if you wish to learn more about how the lab is defined.
 Essentially, a single master template (*VDC-Networking-Master.json*) is used to call a number of other templates, which in turn complete the deployment of virtual networks, virtual machines, load balancers, availability sets and VPN gateways.
 The templates also deploy a simple Node.js application on the spoke virtual machines.
 Use the following CLI command to deploy the template:

 <pre lang="...">
 az group deployment create --name VDC-Create -g VDC-Hub --template-uri https://raw.githubusercontent.com/johnstel/AzureNetworkLab/master/VDC-Networking-Master.json